jackdando/Book-notes/README.md

 First sentence “it all seemed so far away.
 Orchard:3
 He enlists.
 It sucks.
 (The book about how everyone has opportunity where an enlisted man becomes a general.
 How often does that happen now?)
-1. Wheat ten Caldwell speech
+One Wheat ten Caldwell speech
 Promise me you won’t let your mind atrophy…read think disagree with everything if you like but force your mind outward.
 Colonel Caldwell
 (It makes people want to identify with the main character.
 “They don’t like you because you’re too good for them” 13:40 "look at townsend they hate you becasue you're too good for them.
 Becasue youre better than any of them could ever be."
-13:47 He was always fighting for the enlisted men.
-Club of their own.
+13:48 He was always siding with the enlisted men. he was always saying they ought to have a Club of their own.
+And a canteen that served beer and a better looking fatiguq uniform.
 Enlisted man will not have complete faith in military justice system until he was allowed to serve on courts martial.
 (The way the main character an officer stands up for enlisted people to the detriment to his own career is to remind you its fiction.)
+He spends one day revolutionizes shipping logistics and labor unrest.
+He speaks like seven languages knows random pottery.)
-Stories like Captain Townsend and the Bomb just seem like rage bait 13:49 he read like a starving man in a granary.
-He said he had to catch up he’d missed out on what the pointers and the older men already knew
+Stories like Captain Townsend and the Bomb just seem like rage bait 13:49 Studying french or ballistics.
+Clausewitz or thucidides. he read like a starving man in a granary.
+He said he had to catch up he’d missed out on what the pointers and the older men already knew.
+There were so many fields he had to master.
 16:08 maybe we ought to leave the army to the ones that want killing that love it and pray for it.
 Maybe we ought to leave it to the butchers and sadists.
 There’s enough of them anyway.
 Let’s make sure there’s a few of the other kind.
 3- Chapperal 6 17:57